yhomarys-qa/qa-portfolio/02-Test-Cases/Search/TC-004_Search_Uppercase_Input.md

 ---

 ## ✅ Expected Result

-Relevant products matching the search term are displayed
+- Relevant products matching the search term are displayed
+- Results correspond to the entered product name